Gender Pay Gap Reporting

 Direct initiatives to tackle our gender pay gap are aligned with our mission to create equity of opportunity by promoting inclusion, removing disadvantage and rejecting discrimination.

-We employ a greater proportion of women than men across all quartiles, with women making up more than 60% of the upper pay quartile.
-This has grown by 2% in the past year.
-At present 61.5% of the Executive Team and 63.6% of Principals at the CLF are female, both up from last year.
+We employ a greater proportion of women than men across all quartiles, with women making up two thirds of the upper pay quartile.

 In the lower quartile, women account for more than 80% of the population, which in part reflects the nature of these roles and is consistent with wider occupational segregation in society.